Shopify/slate/docs/theme-scaffold/index.md

 ## Translation keys

-Slate ships with six languages — English, French (Canadian), Spanish, German, Danish, and two dialects of Portuguese (Brazilian and European).
+Slate ships with seven languages — English, French (Canadian), Spanish, German, Danish, and two dialects of Portuguese (Brazilian and European).
 Translation keys for these languages can be found in the `locales` folder.
 In your theme files, translated strings can be retrieved with the Liquid translation filter `t`.

 {% raw %}
 ```